 2.)
 Order Take Out or Delivery

 Some restaurants offer delivery through third party services.
 You could give those a try.
 Or if you like saving money and doing it yourself, order carryout and avoid the big crowds.
-Carryout will also help save you money but the restaurants as they don’t have to pay commissions and fees for delivery.
+Carryout will not just help save you money but the restaurants too as they don’t have to pay commissions and fees for delivery.
 Some restaurants are taking it a step further and offering curbside service.

 If you do choose delivery though, check the restaurant’s webpage or Facebook to see if the delivery service is approved by them.
 I’ve seen too many times when some delivery services offer delivery for a restaurant without the owner’s knowledge or consent.

 You can directly support restaurants by purchasing gifts cards to help boost their profits now and give you a chance to eat later when you’re available to.

 Many restaurants are starting to offer some good deals to boost business.
 This is your chance to help increase their social media presence along with seeing what all is out there in terms of specials.
 Then when you’re ready to go visit said place, check in online to help spread the word of a place you’re frequenting.
 You may not believe it but your friends will see this and possibly head there as well.

 5.)
 Use Local Restaurants/Food Trucks to Handle Your Catering